JoelKoszorus/JoelKoszorus/README.md

 ## Objective

-My journey studying information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field..
+My journey studying information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills